lgastmans/sunlit/documents/INVENTORY-README.md

 movement_type 		1 - RECEIVED | 2 - DELIVERED | (RETURNED | CANCELLED | CORRECTED...)

+To get the stock at a given date, SUM received minus SUM delivered, filtering on created_at and warehouse

 Purchase Order (PO)
 -------------------
 1 Draft